PRAYER SHIFT IN THE NEW TESTAMENT (Part 1)

 There is a paradigm shift in prayer under the New Covenant.
-Our prayers will not avail much or have any great impact upon this dynamic generation unless we embrace this paradigm shift in prayer.
+Our prayers will not avail much or significantly impact this dynamic generation unless we embrace this paradigm shift in prayer.

-The sacrificial death of Jesus Christ has brought huge and irreconcilable differences between the Old and the New Testament’s prayers and modes of praying.
-It is therefore unwise and unprofitable for you to despise or ignore these striking differences in your prayers or the ways you pray.
+The sacrificial death of Jesus Christ has brought vast and irreconcilable differences between the Old and the New Testament’s prayers and modes of praying.
+Therefore, it is unwise and unprofitable for you to despise or ignore these striking differences in your prayers or the ways you pray.

 Let us consider some of these remarkable differences.

-First, under the New Covenant, everybody now has a direct and equal access to God’s presence:
+First, under the New Covenant, everybody now has direct and equal access to God’s presence:

 Under the dispensation of the Old Testament law, not all men had the privilege to approach the mercy seat in the holiest of holies in God’s temple.

-As soon as the Lord Jesus yielded His spirit on the cross, the veil of the temple which separated the holy place from the holiest of holies was torn in two from top to the bottom (Matt.
+As soon as the Lord Jesus yielded His spirit on the cross, the temple’s veil, which separated the holy place from the holiest of holies, was torn in two from top to bottom (Matt.
 27:51).